 Tip: Make sure the kids are well fed beforehand as it takes a couple of hours to experience all of this one.
 We ended up leaving a little earlier than I would have liked when our youngest got hangry.

-👉👉👉 Read our full guide to teamLab Tokyo with Kids: A Family Guide to Planets vs Borderless here
+Read our full guide to teamLab Tokyo with Kids: A Family Guide to Planets vs Borderless here

 Art Aquarium Museum Ginza

 Smaller than a traditional museum but packed with imagination.
 This space combines vibrant lighting with artful aquariums, offering a calm and visually stunning exhibit, without the crowds of teamLab.
-A visit to the Art Aquarium Museum is strangely relaxing thing to do in Tokyo with kids.
+A visit to the Art Aquarium Museum is a strangely relaxing thing to do in Tokyo with kids.

-Interactive and themed experiences
+Themed and character experiences

 Pokémon Café